ironbar/prompt_recovery/docs/05_Solution_Summary.md

 - I have learned to use and fine-tune LLMs
 - I have learned that it is possible to quantize LLMs to float4 and they still work very well
+- I have learned that it is possible to do an adversarial attack against a text embedding model